nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 142 - Introduction to Computer Architecture/Course Content/x86 Assembly.md

 	- Critical code sequences in system-level software
 - x86 is a 64-bit **ISA (Instruction Set Architecture)**.
 	- ISAs define the instruction formats, instruction operations, and interactions with memory.
+	- x86 is a **CISC** ISA, a complex instruction set computer.
+It's more human readable (better interface), and is under constant pressure to add more features.
+		- Varying amount of work per instruction
+		- Variavle length instructions
+		- No limitations on how instructions interact with memory
+	- As opposed to **RISC** ISAs, reduced instruction set computers.
+		- There's a fixed amount of work per instruction
+		- Fixed *length* instructions
+		- Forced behavior with memory.
+		- Better for implementation.
 - x86 is... a poorly-designed ISA.
+	- Switching ISAs is difficult because it requires new binaries.
+	- x86 is still alive because it had a lot of momentum when it came out.

 # Basics of Assembly
 - We use AT&T syntax for this class, a.k.a. the gnu assember ("gas") syntax.
 	- As opposed to "Intel Syntax".
 When you see examples online, make sure you know what the syntax is.
 	- So for AT&T, it is generally `<instruction> <src2> <src1/dst>`.
+- The **call stack** maintains the organization of the program stack.
+	- The stack actually "grows" from the "ceiling" of memory, so to pop something we add to the memory address and vice-versa.
 ## Key Operations
 ### Arithmetic
 - Basic Arithmetic